Table of Contents

 The Wireframing Process

-Creating a wireframe involves a clear process to ensure it meets the project’s goals.
-Here’s a step-by-step guide:
+Creating a wireframe requires a clear process to ensure it meets the project’s goals.
+Here is a step-by-step guide:

 1. Understand the Requirements

-Before drawing anything, gather information about what the software needs to do.
-Conduct interviews with clients, users, or stakeholders to gain a deeper understanding of their goals and needs.
+Before creating any designs, gather information about the software requirements.
+Interview clients, users, or stakeholders to gain a deeper understanding of their goals and needs.

-- Tasks: Hold meetings, create user stories, or write down requirements.
+- Tasks: Hold meetings, create user stories, and document requirements.

-- Example: For a shopping app, the requirement might be, “Users should be able to browse products and add them to a cart.”
+- Example: For a shopping app, a requirement might be, “Users should be able to browse products and add them to the cart.”

-- Goal: Know what the software must achieve.
+- Goal: Understand what the software must achieve.

 2. Research and Plan

-- Tasks: Create a sitemap (a diagram of all pages/screens) and define user flows (how users move through the app).
+- Tasks: Create a sitemap (a diagram of all pages or screens) and define user flows (how users navigate through the app).

 - Tools: Pen and paper, Miro, or Figma for sitemaps.

-- Example: the shopping app has a homepage, product page, cart, and checkout page.
+- Example: The shopping app features a homepage, product page, cart, and checkout page.

 3. Sketch Low-Fidelity Wireframes